matthewpanizza/BoostedUnbrickFirmware/README.md

 }
 ```

 The LibreSolar library has nice abstraction functions for everything needed to configure the BMS.
 Some of these function include setting the upper and lower voltage limits, setting the overcurrent limit, and balancing cells when the highest and lowest cells have a large voltage delta between them.
 I tweaked the limits to see how the chip would behave, like setting the undervoltage protection above what my cells were reading.
 Ran the code again, and this time the main terminal did not output any voltage, great!
-The BMS automatically polls the cells and turns off the outputs without input from the MCU.
+The BMS automatically polls the cells and turns off the outputs without input from the PIC/Arduino.
 This automatic control of the output is done with some help from the BQ7620B, which takes the AFE signals and drives the charge and discharge MOSFETs.

 #### BQ7620B Charge/Discharge Driver: A Helping Hand.